yolain/ComfyUI-Easy-Use-Frontend/README.md

 New Front-end of [ComfyUI-Easy-Use](https://github.com/yolain/ComfyUI-Easy-Use) custom nodes.
 This repo will replace the original web_extension in future releases.
 <br>It cannot be used in older versions of Comfy because it uses a new API.

+## Some Explanation

+#### why not use typescript?
+- It requires a lot of extra work for me.
+I don’t think a strongly typed language will bring me any benefits.
+Easyuse is just a custom nodes package and does not need to maintain as many functions as the main repository.

 ## Road Map

 ### What has been done